 Who is the best NFL running back in history?

-Who is the best NFL running back in history? originally appeared on NBC Sports Bayarea
+Who is the best NFL running back in history? originally appeared on NBC Sports Chicago

 Before the NFL became a passing league, football was ruled by premier running backs.